Why is my drip edge clogged gutters

 Remove Debris

-Use your hands or a small tool like a putty knife to carefully remove any leaves, twigs, or dirt from the drip edge.
+Use a small tool, such as a putty knife or screwdriver, to gently remove any leaves, twigs, or other debris from the drip edge.

 3. 3